isabella232/notifying-an-agent-demo-zaf-app/README.md

 This background app demonstrates one approach that could be used to notify a specific agent that they have been assigned a ticket in Zendesk Support.
 This is achieved using notification events together with the notify REST API endpoint.

-Through the use of triggers together with webhooks in Zendesk support, the app receives a notification via the notify REST API endpoint which contains the app ID, event ID, body, and agent_id properties.
+Through the use of triggers together with webhooks in Zendesk Support, the app receives a notification via the notify REST API endpoint which contains the app_id, event, body, and agent_id properties.
 A custom event handler receives the event, which executes the notify action to generate a notification in the agent interface.
 This notification will be visible only to the agent who has been assigned the ticket.

 ## Getting started